-After that each payload is forwarded in the flow to the function "get_connection_data_db".
+After that each payload is forwarded in the flow to the function "get connection data db".
 There the relevant parts of the split objects are extracted and stored in the payload as an array.
-It is important that "msg.topic" is also provided with a unique value.
+It is important that "msq.topic" is also provided with a unique value.
 This will be important for the next join node.